sosacrazy126/aider-desk/README.md

-# aider-desk
+# AiderDesk

-Supercharge your coding workflow with aider-desk, a sleek desktop application that brings the power of **aider** to your fingertips.
+Supercharge your coding workflow with AiderDesk, a sleek desktop application that brings the power of [aider](https://aider.chat) to your fingertips.
 Say hello to a user-friendly GUI, enhanced with project management, cost tracking, and structured message handling.
 Effortlessly leverage language models to accelerate your code-related tasks and boost your productivity.

 ## Quick Demo